 I'm currently seeing a therapist at CAPS, and I would like to talk to someone sooner than my next appointment.
 Can I go to “Let's Talk”?

-Is “Let's Talk” the same as therapy?
+Is “Let's Talk” confidential?